 Driven by the past

 The years of violence between Serbian, Croatian, and Bosnian soldiers continue to reverberate today.
 Power struggles between rival political camps, blocked attempts to come to terms with the war and a weak economy are just some of the reasons for the divisions that still exist in society.
-Unemployment is high, and one in four adults without a job.
+Unemployment is high, as one in four adults without a job.
 The challenge for the future is to open up opportunities, especially for the younger generation, and to prevent migration abroad as well as political and religious radicalization.

 Using local strenghts together